NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-dnsop-rfc7873bis-00.md

 of the DNS Server (implementer) which has resulted in a gallimaufry of different implementations.
-As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because the Server Cookie constructed by implementation can not by validate by another.
+As a result, DNS Cookies are impractical to deploy on multi-vendor anycast networks, because the Server Cookie constructed by one implementation cannot be validated by another.

 This document provides precise directions for creating Server Cookies to address this issue.
 It also provides operator guidelines for DNS